 HOW TO TELL IF A MANGO IS RIPE

-There is nothing worse than arriving at the grocery store and not knowing how to pick the best fruit.
-There isn’t always time to wait for fruit to ripen, am I right?
+There’s nothing worse than arriving at the grocery store and not knowing how to pick the best fruit.
+Time isn’t always available to wait for fruit to ripen, am I right?
 There are two simple ways to know if you are selecting a mango that’s ripe and ready to enjoy immediately.
 First, mangoes that are ready to eat will have a stronger aroma than ones that aren’t quite ready, especially near the stem (closest to where it was plucked from the tree).

 Also, when you give the mango a gentle squeeze, you will be able to feel it give a little underneath your fingers.
 If it is rock solid, it is not ready.
-If it is mushy, it is too ripe.
-If it gives just a little bit under the pressure of your touch, it is ready to eat!
+Mushy?
+Too ripe.
+But if it gives just a little bit under the pressure of your touch, it is ready to eat!
 The more you do this, the better you’ll get at determining when the succulent fruit is ready for consumption!

 HOW TO RIPEN A MANGO

 If you see mangoes on sale at your local grocery, pick some up and let them finish the ripening process at home.
 Be sure to store them at room temperature, preferably in an enclosed, dark paper bag.
 Refrigerating them will slow down the ripening process, so keep them on the counter for best results.